 Structures and Fixed Recursion How the fold is implemented is important.
-Deep folds as we have implemented here in fold-bexp are more expressive than shallow folds [28], but run into the same problems as the visitor implementations since the recursion scheme is fixed.
+Deep folds where the traversal recursively walks all nested objects, as we have implemented here in fold-bexp, are more expressive than shallow (or one-level) folds [29], but run into the same problems as the visitor implementations since the recursion scheme is fixed.

-Generalized folds [54, 64] and other forms of generic programming [12, 37, 9, 33, 53] offer alternatives that eliminate the tedium of writing folds for data structures, but again offer fixed traversals.
-Abstracting the recursion scheme of folds has lead to several variants of strategic and combinator approaches [44, 46, 43]
+Generalized folds [55, 65] and other forms of generic programming [12, 38, 9, 34, 54] offer alternatives that eliminate the tedium of writing folds for data structures, but again offer fixed traversals.
+Abstracting the recursion scheme of folds has lead to several variants of strategic and combinator approaches [45, 47, 44]

 One Constructor, One Function Each constructor is handled by exactly one argument to fold-bexp.
 For large structures the number and order of these parameters contributes to the program's boilerplate.
-Sheard [64] places functions into nested tuples, and Lämmel [45] collects related functions into a record.
-These are, however, only partial solutions, since the structure holding the functions must then be constructed and deconstructed.]
+Sheard [65] places functions into nested tuples, and Lämmel [46] collects related functions into a record.
+These are, however, only partial solutions, since the structure holding the functions must then be constructed and deconstructed.